 Now that we’ve come to learn what Counselling really is, may I suggest that you no longer deprive yourself of clarity, relief and healing from your undealt problems and issues?
 Yes, the one that you cannot forgive yourself or them for.
-Yes, that incident or person which still makes you angry, afraid, regretful or overwhelms you time and again with vengeful emotion.
+Yes, that incident or person which still makes you angry, afraid, bitter, regretful or overwhelms you time and again with vengeful and fitful emotions.
 Maybe, you feel extreme discomfort and even panicky about yourself and life without any apparent reason and randomly.
 Believe me there is a reason(s) why you feel the way you feel or behave the way you behave.
 If you haven’t done anything about those behaviour and thoughts that caused you concern or disrupted your day-to-day living, please do yourself a favour and seek help.
 Make the effort to see a reputed counsellor.
 Asking for help is not a sign of weakness, rather it is the evidence that you are brave enough to see and accept things as they are and doing something about it to change patterns in your life that needs changing for a better and healthier way of living.

 Finally, consider the fact that you belong to such a time when Counselling has started making a headway into our society.
 Maybe it is possible that Counselling is the means God has provided for you to be you and consequently be healed.
 You’d never know if you don’t give counselling a try.

 – Chingngaihlian Tunglut, Counsellor

 October 14, 2019/ Article in English – 02